-Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-X
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? Х

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2011.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT
+C8A SAT or ACT Х Х

-C8A ACT only
+C8A ACT only Х

-C8A SAT only
+C8A SAT only Х

 C8A SAT and SAT Subject Tests or ACT

+Х

-C8A SAT Subject Tests only
+C8A SAT Subject Tests only Х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2010, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with Writing Component required
+C8B ACT with Writing Component required 1

-C8B ACT with Writing component recommended
+ACT with Writing component recomme

-C8B ACT with or without Writing component accepted
+C8B B ACT with or without Writing component accepted Х

-Common Data Set 2009-10

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate how your institution w vill use the SAT or ACT writing component: check all that apply:

-C8C SAT essay ACT essay
+C8C Thease maleate new your mattation w No i writing component, check t SAT essay ACT essay

-C8C For admission
+For admission •

 C8C For placement

 C8C For advising

-C8C In place of an application essay
+C8C In place of an application essay •

 C8C As a validity check on the application

 essay

 C8C No college policy as of now

-C8C Not using essay component Х Х
+Not using essay component • Х Х

+5 7 1 •

-C8D In addition, does your institution use applicants' test scores for academic advising?
-Yes No
+C8D In addition, does your institution use applicants' test sco ores for academic advising?

+C8D Yes No

 Х

+1

-C8E Latest date by which SAT or ACT s cores must be receive ed for fall-term N/A
+Latest date by which SAT or ACT sco July 15, 2013

-admission

-C8E Latest date by which SAT Subject est scores must be re eceived for fall- N/A
+C8E Latest date by which SAT Subject Tes st scores must be r eceived for fall-term admission N/A

-term admission 10,7 (
+COL If necessary use this encode to elevify vour toot policioo (a a if tooto are recommended f ar aama atudanta ar if tooto are not

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+COL If necessary, use this space to clarify required of some students): your test policies (e e.g., il tests are recommended in or some students, or in tests are not

-F 8 U

-C8D
+C8F required of some students).

+COF

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your institution n uses for placemen t (e.g., state tests):

-C8G SAT
+C8G SAT X ,

-C8G ACT
+C8G Х

-C8G SAT Subject Tests
+SAT Subject Tests ~

-C8G AP
+C8G Х

-C8G CLEP
+CLEP Х

-C8G Institutional Exam

-C8G State Exam (specify):